act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-file-name.md

 ### Failure example 1

-The accessible name is the image file name and does not serve as an appropriate text alternative.
+Inage accessibkle name contains the images file name which does not serve as an appropriate text alternative for the image.

 ```html
 <img src="/image.jpg" alt="image.jpg file">